RainBoltz/Series2GAF/README.md

 import numpy as np
 from series2gaf import GenerateGAF

-# create a random series with 200 numbers
+# create a random sequence with 200 numbers
 # all numbers are in the range of 50.0 to 150.0
 random_series = np.random.uniform(low=50.0, high=150.0, size=(200,))